wincent/git-cipher/README.md

 S KEYINFO 2529B67D84...
 D - - - P - - -
 ```

-## Architecture

-This section describes the background and rationale for the design of `git-cipher`.

-`git-cipher` was originally developed within the context of an [Ansible](https://github.com/ansible/ansible/)-powered configuration repo.
-Some of the files contained sensitive information so I couldn't commit them to the repo as plaintext, but I did still want to version control them, so needed to encrypt them prior to committing.

-At the time (prior to version 1.5) Ansible didn't have the Vault feature (equivalent to Chef's encrypted data bags), so the `git-cipher` was developed.
-When the Vault feature did arrive, I decided to continue using `git-cipher` because I liked the convenience of being able to work using my normal editor and Ansible workflow (Vault requires you to edit files through the `ansible-vault` command, and pass special arguments to `ansible-playbook` when running playbooks).

-`git-cipher` stores encrypted versions of sensitive files in the Git repo with an `.encrypted` file extension.
-Before running Ansible commands, we decrypt the necessary files with `git cipher decrypt`.
-This works well because Ansible doesn't employ a client-server architecture like Chef or Puppet; it suffices to have the decrypted files available on the local machine where the repo is checked out and the commands are run.

-The plain-text versions of the encrypted files should be ignored via the gitignore mechanism (although that is only a recommendation and `git-cipher` does nothing to enforce the policy, beyond printing a warning when it sees that the plaintext version of an encrypted file is not being ignored).

-This approach compares to using [`git encrypt`](https://github.com/shadowhand/git-encrypt) as recommended in ["An example of provisioning and deployment with Ansible"](http://www.stavros.io/posts/example-provisioning-and-deployment-ansible/).
-There are a couple of problems with that approach; one is that it uses ["deterministic encryption"](http://syncom.appspot.com/papers/git_encryption.txt) in the name of convenience, while noting that it is insecure.
-Additionally, [a lengthy thread on the Git mailing list](http://thread.gmane.org/gmane.comp.version-control.git/113124) argues that this is an abuse of the clean/smudge filtering system.

-We use semantically secure GPG encryption and make use of timestamp comparisons to avoid unnecessary churn (in other words, we only update the encrypted version of a file if the plain text version is newer).
-Note that we effectively trust the local system's integrity, relying on filesystem encryption, filesystem permissions, and the general security of the system to keep the plain-text safe.
-Also note that, like the clean/smudge filtering, we are effectively forgoing some of the niceties that Git offers (compression, meaningful diffs etc) in exchange for security.
-(But note: you can also split your encrypted content across smaller individual files and then pull the values from those files into a template, preserving the ability to get meaningful diffs of the template files themselves.
-The `log` subcommand also goes some way towards providing visualization of change over time in encrypted files.)

-For an example of `git-cipher` usage in the wild, see files like [this one](https://github.com/wincent/wincent/blob/098b487c495ffa22135df7f4b28ad5006d1965b2/roles/ssh/files/.ssh_config.encrypted) in [my dotfiles repo](https://github.com/wincent/wincent).
-Others in that repo can be found by searching for files with the `.encrypted` suffix.

-Although `git-cipher` can be obtained as a RubyGem, the executable itself is, by-design, a single file.
-This is to reduce the dependency footprint, making it more suitable for use in boot-strapped environments (which might not have RubyGems installed yet).

 ## Tips

 You may see prompts like the following, depending on the trust level of your signing key: